 The Board of Directors adopted the 2000 Employee Stock Purchase Plan in February 2000.
 Sangamo reserved a total of 400,000 shares of common stock for issuance under the plan.
-The reserve for shares available under the plan will automatically increase on the first trading day of the second fiscal quarter each year, beginning in 2001, by an amount equal to 1 percent of the total number of outstanding shares of our common stock on the last trading day of the immediately preceding first fiscal quarter.
+The reserve for shares available under the plan automatically increases on the first trading day of the fiscal year, beginning in 2001, by an amount equal to 1.0 percent of the total number of outstanding shares of the Company's common stock on the last trading day of the immediately preceding fiscal year.
 Eligible employees may purchase common stock at 85 percent of the lesser of the fair market value of Sangamo's common stock on the first day of the applicable two-year offering period or the last day of the applicable six-month purchase period.

-The weighted-average estimated fair value per share of employee purchase rights during 2008, 2007, and 2006 were \$3.28, \$2.65, and \$2.22, respectively, based upon the assumptions in the Black-Scholes valuation model described in Note 2.
+The weighted-average estimated fair value per share of employee purchase rights during 2009, 2008 and 2007 were \$3.11, \$3.28 and \$2.65, respectively, based upon the assumptions in the Black-Scholes valuation model described in Note 2.